nsinorov/SoftUniMainPath/JS Front-End/JS Front-End/Exam/02. Dart Scoring/README.md

   	Player Name, Score, and Round should be non-empty strings.
 If any of them are empty, the program should not do anything.

-1. Getting the information from the form
+1.Getting the information from the form

 When you click the [Add] button, the information from the input fields must be added to the <ul> with the id "sure-list",[Add] button must be disabled and the input fields should be cleared.
 The HTML structure should look like this: